undergrad-partner-school

 Beyond its academic and research excellence, the University of Alaska Fairbanks offers students a vibrant campus life.
 The university boasts various student clubs, organizations, and sports teams, providing ample opportunities for students to get involved and pursue their interests outside the classroom.
 Moreover, UAF is located in an incredible natural setting, surrounded by stunning landscapes and wildlife, offering students exceptional opportunities for outdoor activities such as hiking, skiing, and wildlife exploration.
 With its strong academic reputation, research opportunities, and unique location, UAF is an ideal institution for those interested in exploring and studying the Arctic region and its diverse ecosystems.

 University of Alaska Fairbanks is a public university located in Fairbanks, AK.
-This school uses a semester-based calendar.
+This educational institution operates on a semester-based calendar.
 It has an acceptance rate of 62%.
 The freshman retention rate at University of Alaska Fairbanks is 74.1% and the six-year graduation rate is 39%.

-The freshmen application deadline for this school is June 15.
-Read more about what you can expect if you get into University of Alaska Fairbanks.
+For freshmen, the application deadline for this school is June 15.
+Here are some latest data on important things to consider about University of Alaska Fairbanks.

 Quick Facts